liebeskind/collabonate/design_pattern_decisions.md

 -   Storing request description and recipient address on the blockchain and not allowing alterations.

--   Taking snapshot of contributors and totalContributions when request is made

--   Storing contributorsSnapshot as a mapping, which can't be looped through.
-Prevents address from voting 'no' more than once per request

 -   Use require statement to prevent contributor from voting more than once per request or from changing vote.

 -   Approve / deny requests based on % of no-votes rather than yes-votes

+-   If the number of no votes is ever 15%, request is denied at that moment vs. checking to see at the end of the request timeline

+-   Accounts can continue to contribute during a request timeline, then vote no with more eth/wei contributed

--   Mapping of accounts that have voted no against a particular request
+-   Mapping of accounts that have 'voted no' against a particular request

 -   Having campaign contributor finalize request vs. having funds transfer automatically at the end of 5 days